kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

     - software rot
 ---

-While most programmers are eager to write new code, few are eager to refactor.
-In this blog post I'll briefly discuss a few salient reasons why I think some programmers appear to be less motivated to do code refactoring work.
+While most programmers are seemingly eager to write new code, few are eager to refactor.
+In this blog post, I'll briefly discuss a few salient reasons why I think some programmers appear to be less motivated to do code refactoring work.

 # Introduction